davidsusu/regexbee/README.md

 - flexible templating
 - and many more...

-`BeeFragment`s are immutable, lazily computed and cached.
-You can build complex patterns in a fluent (quasi-declarative) way.

 ## Examples:

+So, you can build complex patterns in a fluent (quasi-declarative) way:

 ```java
 BeeFragment myFragment = Bee